VektorTech/jones-store/README.md

 - I created a product context that manages all products on the client for the products page because I wanted more control over how products were sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.

-- On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects their corresponding tab.
-This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands it.
+- On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects a tab panel's corresponding tab.
+This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands them.

 ## Issues Encountered